-Note: If the vehicle is equipped with the E-Guard Cargo Protection System[TM] the remote transmitter Unlock command will only unlock the front doors; the only way to unlock the side or rear cargo doors from outside the vehicle is with the key.
+Note: If the vehicle is equipped with the E-Guard Cargo Protection System $^{\text{TM}}$ the remote transmitter Unlock command will only unlock the front doors; the only way to unlock the side or rear cargo doors from outside the vehicle is with the key.

-Two step door unlocking
+Two step door unlocking 🗇

-1. Press $\stackrel{\frown}{\rightrightarrows}$ and release to unlock the driver's door.
-Note: The interior lamps will illuminate if the control on the overhead lamp is not set to the off position.

-2. Press $\ensuremath{\widehat{\square}}$ and release again within three seconds to unlock the passenger doors and the rear cargo doors.
+- 1. Press and release to unlock the driver's door.
+Note: The interior lamps will illuminate if the control on the overhead lamp is not set to the off position. - 2.
+Press \square and release again within three seconds to unlock the passenger doors and the rear cargo doors.

-The battery saver feature will turn off the interior lamps 30 minutes after the ignition is turned to the off position.
+The battery saver feature will turn off the interior lamp 10 minutes after the ignition is turned to the off position.